 The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 Rabbi Jonah Dov Pesner serves as the Director of the Religious Action Center of Reform Judaism.
 He has led the Religious Action Center since 2015.
 Rabbi Pesner also serves as Senior Vice President of the Union for Reform Judaism, a position to which he was appointed to in 2011.
-Named one of the most influential rabbis in America by Newsweek magazine, he is an inspirational leader, creative entrepreneur and tireless advocate for social justice.
+Named one of the most influential rabbis in America by Newsweek magazine, he is an inspirational leader and tireless advocate for social justice.

 Ordained at Hebrew Union College-Jewish Institute of Religion in 1997, Rabbi Pesner was a congregational rabbi at Temple Israel in Boston and at Temple Israel in Westport, Conn.
 A graduate of Wesleyan University and the Bronx High School of Science, Rabbi Pesner is married to Dana S. Gershon, an attorney.
-They have four daughters: Juliet, Noa, Bobbie and Cate.
+They have four daughters: Juliet, Noa, Bobbie, and Cate.